matrix-org/dendrite/docs/installation/3_database.md

 ### Connection strings

+The format of connection strings for PostgreSQL databases is described in the [PostgreSQL libpq manual](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).
+Note that Dendrite only supports the "Connection URIs" format and **will not** work with the "Keyword/Value Connection string" format.

-Connection strings for PostgreSQL databases take the following form:
+Example supported connection strings take the format:

+* `postgresql://user:pass@hostname/database?options=...`
 * `postgres://user:pass@hostname/database?options=...`

-For example, if you have a role called `dendrite` with the password `foobarbaz`, a database named `dendrite` running on the same local machine, your connection string will be `postgres://dendrite:foobarbaz@localhost/dendrite`.

-If you need to disable SSL/TLS on the database connection, you can append `?sslmode=disable` to the end of the connection string.
+If you need to disable SSL/TLS on the database connection, you may need to append `?sslmode=disable` to the end of the connection string.

 ### Role creation